LaunchPlatform/oci-hooks-archive-overlay/README.md

 # Change /data folder in the container then exit
 ls /tmp/my-archive
 ```

+The `archive-success` is a path to the empty file to be created as an indicator of a successful archive.

 ## Add poststop hook directly in the OCI spec